seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

   outcome, not to fix a typo, not to re-run a day.
 A re-run that finds an existing file writes `dup` and exits zero.
 If a record is wrong, that is a finding for the report.
-- Hygiene is continuous, not periodic: leave no scratch file, no duplicate, no superseded copy behind at the end of a task.
-There is no cleanup sweep later, because a sweep is where evidence gets deleted by accident.
+- Hygiene is continuous, not periodic: leave no scratch file, no duplicate, no superseded copy behind at the end of a task. **You never sweep the repository on your own initiative**, because a sweep is where evidence gets deleted by accident.
+- **The monthly architectural audit belongs to the Architect, not to you.** Once a month the Architect audits the repository for obsolete files, duplicated documents, unused folders, orphan benches and legacy artifacts.
+Its output is findings.
+Anything it decides to remove reaches you as an ordinary TZ naming the files under `Files to Delete`.
+Three classes are **never** on that list and a TZ proposing them is
+  defective: `CryptoTZ/**`, `CryptoReports/**` and `journal/**`.
+They are the audit trail and the instrument record, immutable by invariant 38.
+- **A TZ has executed if and only if `CryptoReports/` holds a report with its number.**
+  That set difference is the audit's mechanical check, which is why a report is never renamed, moved or written anywhere but `CryptoReports/` on `main`.
+A specification that never ran stays in `CryptoTZ/` as evidence — it is not a pending task and you never execute one on your own reading.
 - If you find a file that fits no class in this table, **report it, do not remove it.**
   `image.PNG` reads as debris and is the PWA icon.